BannCode/adventOfCode2k24/README.md

-Advent of code 2024 en GO
+Advent of code 2024 using GO